Postgraduate Course: Ecosystems and Governance (BIME11093)

 - Identify key synergies and potential conflicts between environmental conventions

-- Appreciate the current challenges to global governance
+- Critically evaluate the current challenges to global governance

 - Appreciate the need for unrestricted access to such information